gmofishsauce/yarc/doc/AssemblyLanguage.md

 YARC assembly language ("yasm", like "chasm") is a combination microassembler and assembler.
-The assembly language mnemonics are not built-in, but rather defined using the language.
+The assembly language mnemonics are not built-in, but rather defined, along with the microcode that implements them, using the language.
 Once defined, they can be used for conventional assembly language programming.

 The syntax is simple and rigid, requiring only a lexer.
 It is largely but not strictly line-oriented.
 Each line (really "construct") begins with a